aggregat4/dendriform/JOURNAL.md

 I want to try moving to use IDB instead of Dexie.
 It looks like a nice library, it is tiny and the API is more explicit and clearer I think.
 But maybe not so convenient.
 A plus is the native Typescript support with typed schemas.

 I also want to try out lit-html.
 It looks neat, can probably do what I want, has escaping of content (I think) and it has no dependencies.
 Hyperscript has an annoying html-element dependency that I don't really need.

+## 2020-01-17 - Conversion to IDB

+Finished converting the first file to idb, looks nice so far, have not tried to run anything concretely yet.
+Getting weird type errors when I try to import the idb library with async iterators.
+I hope this won't cause trouble later.

+Also the rollup typescript plugin does not output any type errors!?
+It's basically useless in build for getting warnings or errors.
+I switched to a different version but I'm not sure whether that produces sensible output.